Home | Surgical Info | Cranial Cruciate Ligament Repair: TightRope

 "Either traditional MRIT or the TightRope® procedure is considered adequate for most small- to medium-sized dogs."

-The Tightrope technique is a modification of the fabello-tibial suture techniques ( MRIT).
-Essentially, a polyblend type suture composed of braided ultra-high molecular weight polyethylene polyester (FiberTape, Arthrex Inc., Naples, Fla.) is used in place of monofilament nylon and is anchored to the femur and tibia with suture buttons.
+The TightRope® technique is a modification of the fabello-tibial suture techniques (MRIT).
+Instead of using monofilament nylon, this method employs a polyblend suture composed of braided ultra-high molecular weight polyethylene polyester (FiberTape, Arthrex Inc., Naples, Fla.), which is anchored to the femur and tibia using suture buttons.

-The advantage of this technique is that the suture material is anchored at more isometric points, thus allowing for more normal range of motion while maintaining stifle stability.
+The suture material is anchored at more isometric points, allowing for a more natural range of motion while maintaining stifle stability.

-Surgical Technique.
-As with all surgical techniques for stabilization of the cranial cruciate-deficient stifle, the joint is explored and meniscal injury is treated if present.
-The joint capsule is closed with an absorbable synthetic suture in a simple interrupted pattern.
+As with all surgical techniques for stabilizing a CCL-deficient stifle, the joint is explored, and any meniscal injury is treated if present.
+The joint capsule is then closed with an absorbable synthetic suture in a simple interrupted pattern.

-A femoral tunnel is drilled craniomedially, from a point just distal to the lateral fabella- femoral condyle junction to the distal diaphysis, just cranial to the patella.
+A femoral tunnel is drilled craniomedially from just distal to the lateral fabella-femoral condyle junction to the distal diaphysis, just cranial to the patella.

 The tibial tunnel originates at the caudal aspect of the tibial extensor groove and exits medially at the insertion of the caudal sartorius muscle.